ESGF/esgf-prepare/docs/usage.rst

 .. warning:: By default ``esgprep mapfile`` pick up the latest version only.

+.. warning:: If the version is directly specified in positional argument, the version number from supplied directory
+    is used.

 .. code-block:: bash

     $> esgprep mapfile /path/to/scan --project <project_id> --version <version>